 Sgt.
 James Arthur Bainbridge Jr. was born on July 20, 1918, to James A. Bainbridge Sr. & Maude Floor-Bainbridge.
 With his brother, Jack, he grew up at 910 South 9th Avenue in Maywood, Illinois.
 He attended Emerson Grade School and was a member of the Proviso Township High School Class of 1937.
 After high school, he worked as a salesman and driver for a grocery store.
 He was engaged to Rose Vertuno, the sister of Cpl.
 Russell Vertuno, another member of Company B.

 With his two boyhood friends, Bob Peterson and Ray Vandenbroucke, Jim joined the Illinois National Guard’s 33rd Tank Company in Maywood, Illinois, in September 1940.
+Since he was in the National Guard, he did not have to register when the Selective Service Act took effect on October 16, 1940.
 As a member of the tank company, he was called to federal service on November 25, 1940.

 In the late summer of 1941, the battalion was sent to Louisiana to take part in maneuvers from September 1 through 30.
 It was after these maneuvers that the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox.
 It was on the side of the hill that the men learned they were being sent overseas.
 Those men 29 years old or older were given the opportunity to resign from federal service.